Tlhey/Feature-based-Structural-Augmentation-in-Graph-Convolution-Network-/README.md

-Data Augmentation for Graph Neural Networks
+# Feature-based Structural Augmentation in Graph Convolution Network

+## Our Contrubution
+We added Similarity Metrix calculation to the optuna method and make modification on GAUG-M source code.
+We also put the output of our model in the folder Ouput.

+Contribution:
+Improved accuracy in node classification using graph convolution network Proposed a framework that significantly improve the applicability of graph convolution network in High-dimensional and Low-Homophily graph.

+## Fork Repo
 ====
-This repository contains the source code for the AAAI'2021 paper:
+Source code for the AAAI'2021 paper:

-[Data Augmentation for Graph Neural Networks](https://arxiv.org/pdf/2006.06830.pdf)

-by [Tong Zhao](https://tzhao.io/) (tzhao2@nd.edu), [Yozen Liu](https://research.snap.com/team/yozen-liu),  [Leonardo Neves](https://research.snap.com/team/leonardo-neves), [Oliver Woodford](https://ojwoodford.github.io/), [Meng Jiang](http://www.meng-jiang.com/), and [Neil Shah](http://nshah.net/).
+[Data Augmentation for Graph Neural Networks](https://arxiv.org/pdf/2006.06830.pdf) by [Tong Zhao](https://tzhao.io/) (tzhao2@nd.edu), [Yozen Liu](https://research.snap.com/team/yozen-liu),  [Leonardo Neves](https://research.snap.com/team/leonardo-neves), [Oliver Woodford](https://ojwoodford.github.io/), [Meng Jiang](http://www.meng-jiang.com/), and [Neil Shah](http://nshah.net/).

 ## Requirements

-This code package was developed and tested with Python 3.7.6.
+Python 3.7.6.
 Make sure all dependencies specified in the ```requirements.txt``` file are satisfied before running the model.
 This can be achieved by
 ```
 pip install -r requirements.txt
 ```